Tour est, salle 7

-Although this tower is the oldest of the three, it’s the only one to reveal vestiges of polychromies on a whitewash render dated late XIIth c.
+This tower is the oldest of the three.
+It was a residential tower and either the vaults and the first-floor chimney are contemporary to the building of the tower.
+It is the only tower of the three to reveal vestiges of polychromies on a whitewash render dated late XIIth or early XIIIth c.

 Look at the lime rendering on the wall, on which was drawn a now faded false-stone pattern in red ochre, simple horizontal lines and double vertical ones.